 Short term tickets are issued as disposable smartcards and have the validity details electronically encoded on the ticket.
+A short term ticket must be activated for use by being touched on within a zone for which it is valid.

 On-vehicle